SensehacK/dev-cheatsheet/iOSXcodeiPAGeneration.md

 [image]: https://github.com/SensehacK/iOSDocumentation/blob/master/iOSiPAAssets/automatic_Signing.png "Automatic Signing Kautilya"

-If you select manual version do add the appropriate profiles & distribution certificates to the Apple Keychain.
+If you select manual version do add the appropriate profiles & distribution certificates to the Apple **Keychain**.
 Always choose allow for Keychain / Xcode as everytime you build apps to run on physical devices aside from simulator.

 Manual Signing: